virtual-labs/engineers-forum/ph4/services/onboarding-process.md

 This document details the experiment onboarding process for lab developers requesting their lab's hosting on the central cloud.
 It specifies the roles and responsibilities of all parties involved in the onboarding process.

-## Motivation

-A well-defined onboarding process ensures a consistent user experience and allows experiment authors to focus on content creation.
-Consolidated information regarding all deployments also facilitates effective reporting.

 ## Audience

-The target audience for this document includes all lab developers and owners seeking to utilize the hosting service provided by the Central Platform Engineering (CPE) team at IIITH.
+The target audience for this document includes all lab developers and owners seeking to develop new experiments.

 ## Definitions